patrickdappollonio/intro-to-openshift/README.md

 * **Dedicated / Enterprise:** OpenShift Enterprise is based on the mixes of the Container Platform as well as _"Origin"_, it include some extra business features as well as support from RedHat, nice integration with other RedHat tools, as well as an streamlined installer.

 * **OpenShift Origin:** Origin is the source of the whole OpenShift ecosystem.
-All the development happens in Origin, and then is packed and streamlined to the different other ecosystems, by first being _dogfooded_ in the OpenShift online platform.
+All the development happens in Origin, and then is packed and streamlined to the different ecosystems, by first being _dogfooded_ in the OpenShift online platform.
 Origin develops the whole process and ecosystem, **_it's free to use_ and it includes 99% of the features of OpenShift Enterprise**, with the exception of those business features that requires a RedHat subscription or they're built as paid modules by RedHat.

 ---